Marty Tipton and the Cowboy Way

 in an oxygen tent for much of his

 but he had a trick rope and a cap

 great grandmother of Marty Tipton.

-|The Oklahoma Kid is presenting programs
+|The Oklahoma Kid is presenting a program for

-for the Cherokee Strip Land Run.
-For more
+the Cherokee Strip Land Run.
+Storytelling

 Programming to fit your need.

 Marty Tipton the (Oklahoma Kid) is a noted